GaganReddyin/Complete-Placement-Resources/WITCH VIT Stats.md

 # VIT Placement Statistics 2024 (B.Tech)

-This repository contains the placement data for the year 2024 at VIT University.
+This readme contains the placement data of Service Based Companies for the year 2024 at VIT University.
 Below is a detailed breakdown of offers, placements, and statistics.

 ---